abilian/olapy/README.rst

 Credits
 -------

-This project is developed by `Abilian SAS <https://www.abilian.com>`_ and partially funded by the French Government through the `Investissement d'avenir <http://www.gouvernement.fr/investissements-d-avenir-cgi>`_ programme.
+This project is developed by `Abilian SAS <https://www.abilian.com>`_ and partially funded by the French Government through the `Wendelin <http://www.wendelin.io/>`_ project and the `Investissement d'avenir <http://www.gouvernement.fr/investissements-d-avenir-cgi>`_ programme.